Terms & Policies

 Payments Policy

-EFFECTIVE DAY 1 NOVEMBER 2022
+EFFECTIVE DAY 1 JUNE 2023

 This Plait Payments Policy ("Payments Policy") accompanies the Plait Subscription Terms of Service (the "Agreement") entered into between you ("Customer") and Plait.
-Capitalised terms used in this Payments Policy that are not defined herein have the meanings given to them in the Agreement.
+Capitalized terms used in this Payments Policy that are not defined herein have the meanings given to them in the Agreement.

 Billing